BAGM

 We strongly recommend that pop-up outlets be brought to BAGM prior to templating for review with your project manager, or at a minimum, that manufacturer specifications be provided in advance.
 If the physical unit is available, please have it on site during templating so our technician can review the exact installation requirements with you.

-AGM does not perform cabinetry or trim work, but we will coordinate closely with your contractors in these areas to ensure proper fit and finish.
+BAGM does not perform cabinetry or trim work, but we will coordinate closely with your contractors in these areas to ensure proper fit and finish.

 For trim or molding that interacts with BAGM products, the opposite approach is recommended.
 Trim should be set tight to the installed stone to achieve a clean, finished appearance.